|Development of Real-Time Semi-autonomous Geophysical Data Acquisition and Processing System to Monitor Flood Performance

 Next generation carbon-dioxide enhanced oil recovery (CO2 -EOR) technology requires accurate and cost-effective instruments and technology that can detect the spatiotemporal emplacement of the CO2 in the reservoir and measure its subsequent movement and resulting changes in physical and chemical states.
 Theoretical, laboratory, and field efforts over the past ten years have provided scientific and field validation of the applicability of a range of indirect (geophysical) methods for CO2 -EOR and CO2 storage reservoir monitoring.
 While further research is ongoing to enhance the quantitative interpretation (in terms of changes in physical properties) of these remote measurements, there is a reasonable agreement on the applicability and sensitivity of indirect methods such as active and passive seismic, geodetic methods (INSAR/tiltmeters), and gravity, electrical, and electromagnetic (EM) methods.

-The core of the system to be developed in this project will be a novel high performance Time Domain Electromagnetic (TDEM ) receiver, which will be developed by White River Technologies.
+The core of the system to be developed in this project will be a novel high performance Time Domain Electromagnetic (TDEM ) receiver.
 The remaining system will consist of commercially available geophysical sensors, the specific configuration of which will be decided during the project, but which may include passive seismic sensors, tiltmeters, gravity sensors, and electrical geophysical systems.
 These geophysical sensors will be integrated with data acquisition units that will be deployed in an autonomous, continuous monitoring mode.
 The data acquisition hardware will be integrated with middleware to provide data transmission to a server for automated data processing on a high-end cluster.
 The result of geophysical inversions will be linked to PNNL-developed reservoir modeling software to provide for near real time estimates of CO2 flooding.